-- 2.6 The AVMSD regulatory framework under Part 4A of the Act has been retained in UK law following the UK's withdrawal from the EU, although the AVMSD criteria for establishing jurisdiction have been amended to clarify when an ODPS will fall under UK jurisdiction. - 2.7 Section 368A of the Act sets out the meaning of an "on-demand programme service".
-The criteria set out in the Act are applied cumulatively; they must all be met for a service or dissociable section of a service to be considered an ODPS. - 2.8 A service (or a dissociable section of a service) is an "on-demand programme service" if - a) its principal purpose is the provision of programmes with or without sounds which consist of moving or still images, or of legible text, or of a combination of those things;3 - b) access to it is on-demand; - c) there is a person who has editorial responsibility for it; - d) it is made available by that person for use by members of the public; - e) that person's head office is in the United Kingdom; and - f) editorial decisions about the service are taken in the United Kingdom. - 2.9 In Section Three we discuss in more detail the relevant statutory criteria which cumulatively must be met in order for a service to fall under regulation as an ODPS.
+- On-Demand Programme Services are a category of video on-demand service regulated under Part 4A of the Communications Act 2003.
+Part 4A, as revised, reflects the EU framework for on-demand services under the Audiovisual Media Services Directive 2018 (the "AVMSD").
+The AVMSD governs EU-wide coordination of national legislation on all audiovisual media, both traditional TV broadcasts and on-demand services, and now also extends to VSPs. - 2.7 The AVMSD regulatory framework under Part 4A of the Act has been retained in UK law following the UK's withdrawal from the EU, although the AVMSD criteria for establishing jurisdiction have been amended to clarify when an ODPS will fall under UK jurisdiction. - 2.8 Section 368A of the Act sets out the meaning of an "on-demand programme service".
+The criteria set out in the Act are applied cumulatively; they must all be met for a service or dissociable section of a service to be considered an ODPS. - 2.9 A service (or a dissociable section of a service) is an "on-demand programme service" if - a) its principal purpose is the provision of programmes with or without sounds which consist of moving or still images, or of legible text, or of a combination of those things; - b) access to it is on-demand; - c) there is a person who has editorial responsibility for it; - d) it is made available by that person for use by members of the public; - e) that person's head office is in the United Kingdom; and - f) editorial decisions about the service are taken in the United Kingdom. - 2.10 In Section Three we discuss in more detail the relevant statutory criteria which cumulatively must be met in order for a service to fall under regulation as an ODPS.